RamandeepKBagri/Machine-learning-project/README.md

 # Machine-learning-project
 Machine learning project using Python
-It is done for class Introduction to machine learning and data minning
+It is done for class project "Introduction to machine learning and data minning"